 Get involved

-From February to April 2026, we are seeking input from agronomists and others who work closely with agronomists to help ensure future grains biosecurity initiatives better reflect real‑world professional practice.
+From February to July 2026, we are seeking input from agronomists and others who work closely with agronomists to help identify and explore opportunities where working together on aspects of grains biosecurity can deliver benefits for agronomists, the biosecurity system and therefore for industry more broadly.

-Participation currently involves interviews (including online options), with surveys and workshops to follow as the project progresses.
+Participation currently involves interviews (including online options), with a survey and workshops to follow as the project progresses.

 Your input will help identify: